raffael-marinho/raffael-marinho/README.md

-##Hello I'm Raffael Marinho, programming and technology student!
+## Hi, I'm Raffael Marinho, programming and technology student!

+## I am a person who loves to talk and learn new, things after all knowledge is never too much!

 <div>